discommand/discommand/README.md

 easy discord.js commandHandler

 - Caution!
-This version is under development, So there may be a bug.
+This version is under development, so there may be a bug.

 ## Installation